Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-03.md

   - "hello" -> "HELLO", "WORLD" -> "WORLD", "" -> "", "foo bar" -> "FOO BAR", "What!" -> "WHAT!"
 - capitalizeWords()
   - What to test?
 Test any series of strings with spaces.
 Test the empty string.
+    - Test a string with one word
+    - Test a string with two or more words
+    - Test the empty string
+    - Test a string with uppercased words (these shouldn't change)
+  - "hello" -> "Hello", "WORLD" -> "WORLD", "" -> "", "foo bar" -> "Foo Bar"
 - oddCaps()
 - evenCaps()
 - removeExtraSpaces()